Why-NUAA/paper/README.md

-# paper
-Multi-modal Triplet Attention Network for Brain Disease Diagnosis
+# Multi-modal Triplet Attention Network for Brain Disease Diagnosis
+This is a method for epilepsy diagnosis based on multi-modal brain images.
+## File description